logicly-au/pmhc-mds-user-documentation/doc/users.rst

 3. Click the **Roles** tab
 4. Click the **Edit Roles** tab

+*Please note: a user can not edit their roles.
+The 'Edit Roles' tab will not be displayed when viewing your own profile.*

    .. figure:: screen-shots/user-edit-role.png
       :alt: PMHC MDS Edit Users Role